monhi/blockchain_tutorial/readme.md

 Guess what!?
 You're at the right place!
 And with my help you're developing your own Smart Contracts in no time!"

-## Ethereum blockchain developer
+## How to create NFTs with JavaScript

 <a href="https://blog.logrocket.com/how-to-create-nfts-with-javascript">Link</a>

-The title of this article is "How to create NFTs with JavaScript"

 It gives a good and step by step tutorial to create a NFT.